benwu030/Text_based_game/README.md

 6) Certain entrance/special items is not accessible unless you pass the mini games.

 ## Features of the game
-1. Statistics (Code Requirement 2&4 use file to store different properties )
+1. Statistics (Code Requirement 2 & 4 use file to store different properties and game status)
    - Main Character(Chris)
    - Monsters
    - Items
    - .etc
+2. Map/Navigation (Code Requirement 2 & 3 & 4 Update Chris and monsters position, display the map, Save map changes when exit)